rubenpieters/sys-polyflow/spec/proposal.md

 In a dependently typed language `depLikeFun` would be modeled as `function depFun(str: "t" | "f"): F[str]`.
 There are meaningful differences between depending on the actual _value_ of the input versus the _type_ of an input.
 This distinction makes this issue more tricky to solve than appears on first sight.
 In this section we showcase the expected behaviour of the addition on certain representative examples.

 The main idea behind the addition is as follows. in a dependent-type-like function we cannot narrow the type `T` of a variable when the value of that value is checked.
 For example, if `str` has type `T extends "t" | "f"` and we check whether `str === "t"`, then it is unsafe to narrow `T` to `"t"` in that branch, since `T` could also be instantiated with for example `"t" | "f"`.
-Instead, we add knowledge about the type `T` within the branch which is more conservative, but will still make it possible to allow the behaviour of dependent-type-like functions.
-In more traditional programming language theory, the knowledge we add is very similar to adding a lower bound `"t" <: T` into the context.
+Instead, we add knowledge about the type `T` within the branch which is more conservative, but makes it possible to allow the behaviour of dependent-type-like functions.
+In more traditional programming language theory, the knowledge added is very similar to adding a lower bound `"t" <: T` into the context.

 ## Basic Use Case